c-ridgway/arduino-remoteserial/README.md

 ## 3. Setup Code

-Ensure you change the ip address to match your server machine, as seen in the above image.
+Insert **your ip address** in to match your server machine, as seen in the above image.

 ```
 // Add to your header section